 The old tavern opened its doors to customers in 1801 after being converted from an old convent storage unit.
 For over 200 years, the old pub has been serving wine in a cozy atmosphere.
 Guests are encouraged to carve their names in the “Oeli” wine bar woodwork.

-For those looking to add a new meaning to the term hangover, make sure to try the balkenprobe (or beam challenge).
+For those looking to add a new meaning to the term hangover, try the balkenprobe (or beam challenge).
 The challenge is to drink a glass of wine perched atop a narrow beam without spilling a drop.
 If you do it, consider your drink free!